miguelmota/alexa-voice-service.js/README.md

-  login - when user is logged in recordStart - when recording is started recordStop - when recording is stopped tokenSet- when recording is stopped
+  login - when user is logged in recordStart - when recording is started recordStop - when recording is stopped tokenSet- when token is set refreshTokenSet- when refresh token is set
 ```

 # TODO